Do I need a spare bedroom to foster?

 The process usually takes 4-6 months depending on your availability to complete the assessment.

 What training is there?
 Who needs to attend training?

 Family Care provide a full training programme for the calendar year.
 All applicants must complete preparation training, and all approved foster carers in the home must complete mandatory training.

-Training is held at our Preston and Wolverhampton offices.
-A full calendar of training courses is sent to foster carers in advance.
+Training can be delivered at our fostering offices in Preston and Stafford, or at more locally based venues depending on the course.
+A full calendar of training events is sent to foster carers in advance.
 Travel expenses to/from training are covered at 25p a mile.